 The pier itself is 937 feet long.
 What we love most about this pier is the large 40-foot octagon at the end.
 This shape makes it so much easier to accommodate extra fishermen, all working towards the same goal.

 There are two large fish cleaning stations so you won’t have to worry when you reel in your catch, you will have running water and everything.
 If you like fishing at night, you will love the light on the pier that makes baiting your hook a breeze.
+The combination of the surrounding lodging and entertainment makes this one of the best North Carolina fishing piers.

 The Surf City pier is a historical and well-known spot that is certainly worth a visit if you are in the area.
 There are all sorts of packages available if you live locally and plan to fish the pier often; if you are looking for a daily pass, it will run you around $10.00.
+To find the pier when staying in surf city search fishing piers near me.

 Best Fishing Pier in Southern North Carolina: Sunset Beach Pier